Designers, please take marketing 101

 It – pairing dresses with pants

-Denim dress over J Brand skinnies, DIY necklace, belt, Anne Klein pumps, Jaeger tote (all own) and wooden watch c/o Jord
+Denim dress over J Brand skinnies, DIY necklace, BCBG belt, Anne Klein open-toe pumps with brand print, Jaeger tote, Hermes cdc cuff (all own) and wooden watch c/o Jord

 Denim dress with statement belt, Burberry trench coat, Anne Klein open-toe pumps, Burberry bag, Dolce&Gabbana Madonna sunglasses (all own) and denim leggings c/o No Nonsense